 ← Back to Blog

 If your dog's bloodwork shows a high ALT value, it's natural to feel concerned.
-This article explains what ALT is, why it rises, and what it means for your dog's health.
+This guide explains what ALT is, why it rises, and what it means for your dog's health.

 What is ALT in Dogs?